SchneiderInfosystems/Linux4D/README.md

 For inquiries, tailored solutions, and quotes, please contact us at delphi@schneider-infosys.ch.

-May-2025, Schneider Infosystems AG, Switzerland
+May 2025, Schneider Infosystems AG, Switzerland